 Is a vacation property a good investment.
 The answer to this question depends a lot on your situation and what you are hoping to get out of the investment.
 Buying an investment property can be a great investment.
-This is especially true if you can buy it in and up and coming area.
-An area that just started attracted tourists.
+This is especially true if you can buy it in an up and coming area.
+An area that just started to attract tourists.
 A vacation rental can however also be a huge money pit that cost you more money than you make from it.
 It is very important that you do your research and know what to expect before you chose to invest in a vacation property.

 Return on investment

 There are two main ways you can make money from a vacation property.
 Renting them out and increased value.
 Below we are going to look at little closer on these two alternatives.